shareeq12345/shareeq12345/README.md

 - 👋 Hi, I’m @shareeq12345
 - 👀 I’m interested in ..learning.
 - 🌱 I’m currently learning ...engineering
-- 💞️ I’m looking to collaborate on ...someone
+- 💞️ I’m looking to collaborate with...someone
-- 📫 How to reach me ..Rip.

 <!---
 shareeq12345/shareeq12345 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.